amirb401/PracticingGithub/notes.md

     Can manually rename the file via the IDE.
 Git however will log 2 actions: Deletion and then creating new file with that name. can also use "git mv oldName newName"

+Difference between files:

+    "git diff" will show the difference between files if there are any